Shagshag/prestashop-documentation/StoreCore.md

 * Visibility: **public**
 * This property is **static**.
-* This property is defined in classes\Store.php line 83
+* This property is defined in [classes/Store.php line 83](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Store.php#83)

 ### $webserviceParameters